DAVE SHUTLER - Research in my lab

 Cate Little, 2007

-Amy Lowe (yanked away by PEI vet college)
+Amy Lowe (yanked away by PEI vet college in 2008 before completing)

 Kate MacCulloch, 2004